PFPrzytycki/CellWalkR/README.md

 ## Usage

-For a guide to using CellWalkR, see the provided [readme](CellWalker.md) and [vignette](examples/CellWalkR_Vignette.md).
+For a guide to using CellWalker, see the provided [readme](CellWalker.md) and [vignette](examples/CellWalkR_Vignette.md).

-For a guide to using CellWalkR2, see the provided [readme](CellWalker2.md) and [vignette](examples/CellWalker2_Vignette.md).
+For a guide to using CellWalker2, see the provided [readme](CellWalker2.md) and [vignette](examples/CellWalker2_Vignette.md).

 If you use CellWalkR please cite: